nulastudio/NetBeauty2/README.md

 ```
 when you run `dotnet publish` , everything is done automatically.

-2. Use the binary application if you project has already be published.
+2. Use the binary application if your project has already be published.
 ```
 Usage:
 ncbeauty <beautyDir> [<LibsDir>]